fabiandev/ts-runtime/README.md

 ### Enums

-Please mote that currently the TypeScript compiler option `preserveConstEnums` will be always set to `true` by ts-runtime.
-A warning will in your console will let you know.
+The TypeScript compiler option `preserveConstEnums` will be always set to `true` by ts-runtime.
+A warning in the console will let you know.

 #### Enum Declarations

-The following enum:

 ```ts
 enum Action {